hyperledger-labs/splice/cluster/README.md

 ### App APIs without authentication

 Just use `curl`!
-For example, here is how to get the current DSO members (as per the `DsoRules`) from SV1 on DevNet:
+For example, here is how to get the current SVs (as per the `DsoRules`) from SV1 on DevNet:

 ```
-curl https://sv.sv-1.svc.dev.network.canton.global/api/sv/v0/dso | jq '.dso_rules.payload.members'
+curl https://sv.sv-1.svc.dev.network.canton.global/api/sv/v0/dso | jq '.dso_rules.payload.svs'
 ```

 ### App APIs with authentication